alexandr-g/alex-blog/content/posts/2018-10-01/index.md

     - programming
 ---

-When working on any project you'll eventually ended up having legacy code which needs to be refactored, dependencies updated, or you'd like to migrate to a new hot framework.
+When working on any project you'll eventually end up having legacy code which needs to be refactored, dependencies updated, or you'd like to migrate to a new hot framework.

-Below are some rules which I found helpful from my experience to follow while doing refactoring.
+Below are some rules which I found helpful to follow while doing refactoring.

 ## 1. Make it work then make it better

-You move files, you renamed method/function, encapsulate logic in helper util, now you want to fix tests, fix Flow types, now you start changing logic using functional approach, then using functions from `lodash`.
+Perhaps you moved files, you renamed methods/functions, encapsulate logic in helper utility, now you want to fix tests, fix types, now you start changing logic using a functional approach, then using functions from `lodash`.
 Wait, stop, breathe, don't rush.

-First thing to remember after refactoring your application/functionality/component should behave the same way it was before.
+The first thing to remember after refactoring your application/functionality/component should behave the same way it was before.
 So first make it work after refactoring then think how to make it better.

 ## 2. Do one thing at a time

-Focus is the key here, define the refactoring scope beforehand and stick to it.
-No multitasking, no switching to other "quick thinks" to check or code.
-Start with leaves, small and independent parts of you application and then move to more sophisticated stuff.
+The focus is the key here, define the refactoring scope beforehand and stick to it.
+No multitasking, no switching to other "quick things" to check.
+Start with leaves, small and independent parts of your application and then move to more sophisticated stuff.

-## 3. Premature optimization is evil
+## 3. Avoid premature optimization

 Do not try to optimize what is not written yet.
 Do not spend much time thinking about optimization on the fly.
 See rule #1 above.
-Otherwise you'll loose a lot of time not be able complete anything.
+Otherwise, you'll lose a lot of time not being able to complete anything.

-## 4. Know when to stop (keep balance) refactoring
+## 4. Know when to stop refactoring.
+Keep balance

 Related to the previous rule.
 Knowing when to stop is very important as well as keeping balance.

-Often in code refactoring process you'll find so many code that could be improvement and it's hard to resist to this tension.
-You need to resist and only refactor what is necessarily and within your scope.
+Often in code refactoring process, you'll find so many code imperfections that could be improved and it's hard to resist the temptation to improve it right away.
+You'll need to resist and only refactor what is necessary within your scope.
 Don't make big code changes even bigger.
 Stop, separate, split for smaller modules and refactor them separately.